braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/ideas_and_strategies/lead_scoring.md

 #### Step 3b: Set Canvas re-eligibilty

-A user will go through this Canvas many times throughout their lifecycle with you, so you want to make sure they can re-enter as quickly as they exited the previous time.
+A user will go through this Canvas many times throughout their lifecycle with you, so make sure they can re-enter as quickly as they exited the previous time.
 This can be accomplished through re-eligibility settings.

 In **Entry Controls**, do the following:
 - Select **Allow users to re-enter this Canvas**.